furbesco/BTR-Kepler-s-Problem/README.md

 6. Radius
 7. True anomaly

 As a next step, the 1PN approximation was implemented analytically in code and used to simulate the orbital evolution with precession to it.
-There, the precession comes from angle \Phi being shifted by $2\pi + k$ each orbital revolution.
+There, the precession comes from angle $\Phi$ being shifted by $2\pi + k$ each orbital revolution.